Sergeyais/Vigener_Cipher/README.md

 # Vigener_Cipher

-Implementation of the Vigener cipher
+Implementation of the Vigenere cipher